 It took only one bite for me to decided that this is my new favorite preparation for the tender, leafy vegetable, and I've been craving the perfect combination of flavors ever since.

-Served with a crisp white wine, the creamy artichoke marries perfectly with the crisp Italian style bread crumbs.
-The dish makes for a wonderful appetizer however, I could eat mine as an entree, it’s that good!
+Served with a crisp white wine, the creamy stuffed artichoke marries perfectly with the crisp Italian style bread crumbs.
+The dish makes for a wonderful appetizer.
+However, I could eat mine as an entree.
+The Italian stuffed artichokes are that good!

 A little California Artichoke History: